vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     coye_mean <- coye_mean[with(coye_mean, order(mn,yr)), ]
     ```

-12. Mean of wing to weight ratio by month for each year for Common Yellowthroat (Means for remaining species can be found in R script)
+12. Mean of wing to weight ratio by month for each year for Common Yellowthroat.
+(Means for remaining species can be found in R script)

     ``` r
     #mean of wing to weight by month for each year for Common Yellowthroat